 Galactic Empire, Galactic Trader, and Galactic Revolution were all released in 1980.
 The 4th in the series, Tawala’s Last Redoubt, was released in 1981.

 The very first Brøderbund titles all have the Eugene, Oregon address on the packaging and labels.
-In 1982 the company would move to California, and from here on have the more well known San Rafael, California address shown.
+In 1982 the company would move to California, and from here on have the more well-known San Rafael, California address shown.
 Galactic Saga titles having the San Rafael address are newer releases.

-Galactic Empire, the first in the series and probably the best known, was released by Brøderbund in 1980 and was the company’s first published game.
+Galactic Empire, the first in the series and probably the best known was released by Brøderbund in 1980 and was the company’s first published game.
 It’s considered to be the first commercial computer game to be featuring interstellar conquest.

 Galactic Empire was originally written in BASIC on a 16 K TRS-80, this version was more simplistic than its successors and their Apple II counterparts.

-The remaining three games in the series were all direct sequels, developing a single story which became markedly more sophisticated over the span of the series.
+The remaining three games in the series were all direct sequels, developing a single story that became markedly more sophisticated over the span of the series.
 Galactic Trader and Galactic Revolution were also released in 1980 and the last and final in the series Tawala’s Last Redoubt in 1981.

 The series and especially the 3rd title are arguably a precursor to what would later be known as 4x games (eXplore, eXpand, eXploit, and eXterminate).
 Much later games like Civilization took the 4x games genre to the masses and saw huge success.